Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Manual construction for global vector bundles

 \subsection{The fourth Atiyah class and beyond}

-Looking at the first three Atiyah classes, there are some evident patterns: for example, the Čech 1-cocycle always seems to be some multiple of $\tr(A^{2k-1})$.
+Looking at the first three Atiyah classes, there are some evident patterns: for example, the Čech $1$-cocycle always seems to be some multiple of $\tr(A^{2k-1})$.
 Beyond some vague pattern recognition, however, it becomes increasingly hard to work with the $k$-th Atiyah class for $k\geqslant4$, mainly due to the cumbersome number of monomials whose coefficients we have to equate.
-It seems likely that there are two patterns --- one for $k$ odd, and one for $k$ even --- but even this is hard to verify, given that $k=0$ and $k=1$ are both rather trivial, and $k\geqslant4$ is so unwieldy that this author cannot spot any patterns `by hand'.\footnote{However, we must here thank Mahmoud Zeinalian, who recently pointed out to us that the coefficients $1$, $\frac13$, $\frac{1}{10}$, $\frac{1}{35}$, etc. of the degree $(1,p-1)$ terms (i.e. those that are simply the traces of odd powers of the Maurer-Cartan form $A = g^{-1}\mathrm{d}g$) are given by where $\mathrm{B}(x,y)$ is the beta function (or Euler integral of the first kind).
-It seems possible that the other coefficients could be expressed in terms of ``iterated beta functions'', using the formulas coming from the fibre integration approach we study in \cref{section:simplicial-construction-for-vector-bundles}.} For the sake of completeness (and also in defence of the fact that there are indeed `a lot' of monomials), we give below the lift of $\expat{4}_E$, calculated by a basic Haskell implementation of the naive method used so far: calculating all non-commutative monomials of a certain degree, applying the Čech differential, and then equating coefficients.
+It seems likely that there are two patterns --- one for $k$ odd, and one for $k$ even --- but even this is hard to verify, given that $k=0$ and $k=1$ are both rather trivial, and $k\geqslant4$ is so unwieldy that it becomes harder to recognise any patterns ``by hand''.\footnote{Thanks to a comment by Mahmoud Zeinalian, we see that the coefficients $1$, $\frac13$, $\frac{1}{10}$, $\frac{1}{35}$, etc. of the degree $(1,p-1)$ terms (i.e. those that are simply the traces of odd powers of the Maurer-Cartan form $A = g^{-1}\mathrm{d}g$) are given by where $\mathrm{B}(x,y)$ is the beta function (or Euler integral of the first kind).
+It seems possible that the other coefficients could be expressed in terms of ``iterated beta functions'', using the formulas coming from the fibre integration approach we study in \cref{section:simplicial-construction-for-vector-bundles}.} For the sake of completeness, we give below the lift of $\expat{4}_E$, calculated by a basic Haskell implementation of the naive method used so far: calculating all non-commutative monomials of a certain degree, applying the Čech differential, and then equating coefficients.

 The lift of $\expat{4}_E$ in the total complex is

 where

 The moral of the above calculation is the following: we need to find a better way of doing this.